cowan-games/rgtd/CONTRIBUTING.md

 ## Cloning the Repository

 > Once the repository is cloned, you can open the repository using the Unity Hub.
+Unity Hub _should_ prompt you to install the correct Unity version (2022.2.6f1) when you identify the project.

 1. Using your terminal, navigate to a directory on your computer where you would like to store the repository
 2. Clone the repository by running `git clone https://github.com/cowan-games/rgtd.git`